 Besides choosing the most appropriate visa category and factoring in the associated fees there are a number of other considerations, including:

 - Sponsor licence – Many immigration routes require the worker to be sponsored.
 If your business is not already approved by the Home Office to sponsor migrant workers, you will need to apply for a sponsor licence first.

 - TB testing – UK visa rules require applicants to have a Tuberculosis (TB) test if they are coming to the UK for more than six months and are resident in one of the listed countries identified by the Home Office.

 - COVID-19 restrictions – Under current guidelines, most travelers are required to take a COVID-19 test and complete a passenger locator form before travelling to the UK.
 Depending on which country they are travelling from, some passengers may be required to quarantine upon arrival, which could delay your employee’s start date.

+Hiring of workers from overseas?
 Speak to an immigration expert

 Businesses that are considering hiring workers from overseas are strongly recommended to seek expert advice to help identify any potential barriers early on, and to ensure the application is successful.